KHWI

 KHWI (92.1 FM), is a radio station in Holualoa, Hawaii broadcasting an Adult Top 40 format.
 Prior to October 2012, the station simulcasted co-owned KIPA and KHBC.
+KIPA has since become an affiliate of CSN International, but the KHBC simulcast is still active as of May 2026.

 The station is currently owned by Resonate Hawaii, LLC., a division of Australia-based Resonate Broadcasting.

+The station has a broadcast area covering most of The Big Island and may also be heard in Maui's southern coast.